2019 Bolivian protests: November 12: Áñez assumes presidency

-15 November
+Sacaba massacre

 In Sacaba, nine people were killed and over 100 injured during clashes between security forces and protesters.
-This resulted after police and armed forces attempted to prevent them marching either central Sacaba or the city of Cochabamba.
+This resulted after police and armed forces attempted to prevent them from marching in either central Sacaba or the city of Cochabamba.
 Demonstrators set off sticks of dynamite, while the police and armed forces tried to disperse them with tear gas.
-This quickly escalated into violence. raising the total death toll since 20 Oct to 23.
-A tenth demonstrator injured by gunfire died on June 11, 2020, after seven months with a bullet lodged in his head.
+This quickly escalated into violence.
+The total death toll since October 20 reached 23, as a demonstrator injured by gunfire died on June 11, 2020, after seven months with a bullet lodged in his head.

-In response, Morales described the events as a "massacre" and the Añez-led government as a "dictatorship".
-UN High Commissioner for Human Rights Michelle Bachelet called the events an "extremely dangerous development".
+Áñez announced that the military would be exempt from criminal responsibility when acting in a "legitimate defense or state of necessity."
+The Inter-American Commission on Human Rights commission condemned the decree.
+Morales described the events as a massacre and the Áñez-led government as a "dictatorship".
+UN High Commissioner for Human Rights Michelle Bachelet called the events an "extremely dangerous development" and warned that widespread arrests and detentions were adding to the tensions, and that the crisis couldn't be solved through force and repression.
 A UN envoy met with Añez shortly thereafter to relay the organization's "concern".
-Minister for the Government, Arturo Murillo, claimed that the army were not ordered to fire and implicated that the shots came from the side of the protesters.
-He also called for a "transparent" investigation by the attorney general's office.
-As of June 2020, the official investigation of the day's events has not progressed significantly.
+Arturo Murillo, a government minister, claimed that the army had not been ordered to fire and implied that the shots came from the side of the protesters.
+He also called for a transparent investigation by the attorney general's office.

-16 November

-Añez announced in response to the killing protesters by the Armed forces, that the military would be exempt from any type of criminal responsibility, when acting in a "legitimate defense or state of necessity."

-The Inter-American Commission on Human Rights commission condemned Añez's government for issuing the decree.

-UN Human Rights Chief Michelle Bachelet issued a statement, saying that "while earlier deaths mostly resulted from clashes between rival protestors", the latest incidents appear to be due to the "disproportionate use of force by the army and police", stating that "in a situation like this, repressive actions by the authorities will simply stoke that anger even further and are likely to jeopardise any possible avenue for dialogue.".
-Bachelet also expressed concern that "widespread arrests and detentions" are adding to the tensions; according to her office, more than 600 people had been detained since 21 October, many in the past few days.
-Furthermore, Bachelet also declared being concerned that the situation could "spin out of control if the authorities do not handle it sensitively and in accordance with international norms and standards governing the use of force, and with full respect for human rights", stating that it couldn't be solved through "force and repression".
+In October 2023, the Attorney General sought criminal charges for eighteen former members of the government and military in part for their roles in the killings, including Áñez and Murillo.